Triton hardware selection

-- Use Joyent certified hardware or other known working configurations.
-Please check the Triton certified hardware list for details about known-working configurations as used in production in the Joyent public cloud.
+- Use Triton certified hardware or other known working configurations.
+Please check the Triton certified hardware list for details about known-working configurations as used in production in the MNX public cloud.

 - Don't buy a special variant for the head node.

 - Internet access is required; this access can be via proxy if required by corporate policy.

 - Only Ethernet is supported.

 - Although keyboard+vga is supported, the use of serial-over-LAN functionality is recommended for console access.

 The following sections describe the minimum server requirements to run Triton for head nodes and compute nodes.

 - MNX supports single, dual, and quad-socket systems.
 Any Intel E3, E5, or E7 CPUs may be used, subject to the system board vendor's socket population rules.
 Note that any 64-bit x86 CPU may be used; however, HVM functionality requires Intel VT-x and EPT support.
 Contact your system and CPU vendor for information about the capabilities of specific components.